loafoflead/odin-toml/README.md

 The implementation is close to the spec, but not quite there, here is a list of weak points:
 - Raw and multi-line strings aren't airtight, need work

+To build and run the tests, just use `odin test tests/`.
+I'm assuming you have the Odin compiler and know what the language is, otherwise check out the [Overview](https://odin-lang.org/docs/overview/) for an idea, and the [site](https://odin-lang.org) for installation instructions.

 ## Example:

 simple.toml